ygraham/segment-mteval/README.md

     ./batched-hits

-They files should be named, e.g.:
+The files should be named, e.g.:

     ./batched-hits/Batch_1234_batch_results.csv